 Then, carriers check message content for spam filtering.
 If considered spam, again they will ignore it and will not deliver it to the recipient.

 Carriers have significantly increased transactional and marketing message content filtering.
 To improve deliverability, we recommend using broader terms that don’t appear to prompt this content filtering.
-The terms identified with trending increase in carrier filtering include:
+The terms identified with content filtering include:

 Because the filtering & deliverability are determined by each customer's cell carrier, Blackbird is not responsible for segments allocated to carrier-filtered messages.